unrealwork/atsd-use-cases/CBI_CPI/README.md

 or decreasing in parallel with inflation, not that the value of the cash is stagnant (unless of course there was also zero percent inflation in the observed year).

-Using the derived series `CPI (Smoothed)` in a new function, the value of cash's Real Yield can be calculted by adding the following script in the Editor window:
+Using the derived series `CPI (Smoothed)` in a new function, the value of cash's Real Yield can be calculated by adding the following script in the Editor window:

 ```sql